NVIDIA/earth2mip/docs/diagnostic.md

 ## Motivation

 A natural question is: what is the point of developing a diagnostic model over a new weather/climate model that performs time integration?
-Training AI weather models is a very expensive process, requiring a large set of training data and expertise which is not always available.
+Training AI weather models is a very expensive process, typically requiring a large set training data and compute with a team that has deep learning + weather expertise which is not always available.
 The advantage of diagnostic models is that they can be trained invariant of time, on a reduced set of data / variables and produce quantities that are of interest (versus the ones needed to represent the state of the Earth's weather).
 This opens the door to extending existing foundational models to a vast range of downstream tasks both in academia and industry.